TCizzle01/Pathfinder/README.md

-My project features countdown clock, contact form including regex and weather API
+My project features countdown clock, contact form including regex, and weather API.
+In future updates, I would like to have to countdown clock count to a specific date instead of just being a timer.